kubernetes/enhancements/keps/sig-node/3673-kubelet-parallel-image-pull-limit/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->

-The code change itself cannot be rolled back.
-But a user can roll back to the existing default behavior by setting `maxParallelImagePulls` to 0, or not setting it and letting it default to 0.
+A user can roll back to the previous default behavior by setting `serialize-image-pulls` to true and restarting kubelet.
+Similarly, setting `maxParallelImagePulls` to 1 will be equivalent to setting `serialize-image-pulls` to true.

 ###### What happens if we reenable the feature if it was previously rolled back?